 Social Security Tax Rate

-The current social security tax rate is 6.2% of your earnings (or 12.4% for self employed), and unlike saving on income taxes, you can’t deduct retirement contributions to save on your social security taxes.
+The current social security tax rate is 6.2% of your earnings (or 12.4% for self employed tax), and unlike saving on income taxes, you can’t deduct retirement contributions to save on your social security taxes.

-The social security tax rate is separate from medicare taxes, currently at 1.45% (or 2.9% for self employed), which has no wage base limit, and will increase to 2.35% due to the new Health Care Reform Bill for high earners.
+The social security tax rate is separate from medicare taxes, currently at 1.45% (or 2.9% for self employed), which has no wage base limit.
+It increased to 2.35% due to the Health Care Reform Bill for high earners.
+The increase is part of what funds the Health Insurance Premium Tax Credit.

 Wage Base History

-Here are the social security taxable wage base limits for the last six years:
+Here are the social security taxable wage base limits for each year since My Dollar Plan started:

 • Wage base 2007: $97,500